-THE 2023 ANNUAL GENERAL MEETING (AGM)
+THE 2024 ANNUAL GENERAL MEETING (AGM)

-The Company's 2023 AGM will take place as an in-person meeting at 11:00 a.m. on Friday, 20 January 2023.
-The Meeting is to be held at the Group's head office in New Malden, Surrey and the formal notice of the meeting is set out on pages 76 - 79 of this document.
-Explanatory notes in relation to the resolutions to be proposed at the AGM are set out on pages 80 - 81 of this document.
+The Company's 2024 AGM will take place as an in-person meeting at 11:00 a.m. on Friday, 19 January 2024.
+The Meeting is to be held at the Group's head office in New Malden, Surrey.

+The formal Notice of the Meeting is set out in the Audited Annual Report and Accounts published today.
+Explanatory notes in relation to the resolutions to be proposed at the AGM are set out at the end of the notice of meeting.
 Attendance can be in person or by proxy or, in the case of a company or organisation, by appointment of a corporate representative.